-The objective of K-State's CE undergraduate program is to prepare students for professional careers in civil engineering.
+The objective of K-State's civil engineering undergraduate program is to prepare students for professional careers in civil engineering.
 Our major goal is to provide CE students with the best possible education in civil engineering.
 Further goals are to instill in students a sensitivity to the social and humanistic implications of technology, and to motivate them to contribute for the betterment of society through their chosen profession.

-The Undergraduate Student Handbook includes information about courses, graduation requirements, etc. The online Course Catalog provides short descriptions of civil engineering and other courses offered at K-State.
+The Undergraduate Student Handbook (pdf) includes information about courses, graduation requirements, etc. The online Course Catalog provides short descriptions of civil engineering and other courses offered at K-State.

 There are many choices that you can make as you enroll in our undergraduate civil engineering program.
 Among these is a choice of a concentration within Civil Engineering.
 Our undergraduate program offers four tracks:

-General Track - This is our most popular track.
+This is our most popular track.
 It allows you to pursue a B.S. degree in civil engineering through broad exposure to all aspects of our profession.
 These aspects include:

-- Geotechnical Engineering encompasses design and construction of foundations for structures, bridges, earth embankments, retaining walls and bulkheads, pavements for highways and airports, and waste containment structures;
+- Geotechnical engineering encompasses design and construction of foundations for structures, bridges, earth embankments, retaining walls and bulkheads, pavements for highways and airports, and waste containment structures.

-- Structural Engineering deals with the design, construction, and rehabilitation of a wide variety of buildings and bridges using concrete, steel and other composite materials;
+- Structural engineering deals with the design, construction and rehabilitation of a wide variety of buildings and bridges using concrete, steel and other composite materials.

-Structural Engineering Track - In this track you are prepared for a career in structural engineering, consulting, government, or industry.
+Structural Engineering Track - In this track you are prepared for a career in structural engineering, consulting, government or industry.
 Track courses focus on the analysis and design of structures made of concrete, steel and similar materials.

 Transportation/Materials Engineering Track - This track allows you to obtain a B.S. in civil engineering while preparing more specifically for employment in the transportation industry.